 Conclusion

-Having a safety message for the day in your workplace is very important as it help foster safety, but for it to be effective it must be understandable, well placed and must be able to trigger emotion.
-You if you do not have them in your workplace, you can pick any here as it related to your workplace, make an enlargement and place at strategic locations within your workplace.
+Having a safety message for the day in your workplace is very important as it helps foster safety, but for it to be effective, it must be understandable, well placed, and must be able to trigger emotion.
+If you do not have them in your workplace, you can pick any here as it is related to your workplace, make an enlargement, and place it at strategic locations within your workplace.

 Related Posts